 For the purposes of this Section, "time off" shall include: Vacation, Personal Day, Work Reduction Days, Administrative Day, and Incentive Time.
+Probationary employees shall be subject to restrictions from taking leave time (which shall not include Mandatory Work

-On or about November 1, the Battalion Chief or his designee shall notify each shift to schedule time off from January 1 of the next year through and including January 1 of the next following calendar year.
+Reduction Days) within the first six (6) months of employment as outlined in Section 7.2.
+On or about November 15, the Battalion Chief or his designee shall notify each shift to schedule time off from January 1 of the next year through and including January 1 of the next following calendar year.
 January 2 through January 6 of the following year can be scheduled off only when consecutive days are scheduled that originate in the first calendar year and extend into the following year, thereby encompassing both calendar years.
 At least five (5) Time Off Slots per shift will be available for the months of January and February, and at least six (6) Time Off Slots will be available for the months of March through December and on January 1.

-A maximum of 24 hours Hire-Back Bank/Comp Time may also be included, at the employee's choice, and shall be treated as not unduly disruptive days (e.g., 24 hours off equals 24 hours reduction in Hire Back Bank).
+A maximum of 24 hours Hire-Back Bank Time may also be included, at the employee's choice, and shall be treated as not unduly disruptive days (e.g., 24 hours off equals 24 hours reduction in Hire Back Bank).
 Where applicable, hours in one category may be combined with hours from another category to total a full day (e.g., 12 Vacation hours plus 12 Incentive Time hours = one 24 hour day).

 The employees on each shift including Battalion Chiefs shall then select their leave preferences in the order of their seniority within the Department, with the most senior employee on the shift having first choice, the next most senior employee having the second choice, and so on; provided, however, that no more than three (3) officers (Lieutenant, Captain, or Battalion Chief), and no more than three (3) engineers, and no more than two (2) tower drivers may be scheduled off on any duty day.
 Any changes in shift assignment for the following calendar year shall, to the extent practicable, be announced prior to November 1.
-Once all picks have been completed, the calendar is considered "closed" and remaining slots are subject to the provisions of Bubble Days, where applicable.

 Employees may schedule single or consecutive days off in their initial and subsequent vacation selection process picks, provided, however, that each employee may jump one (1) blocked day one (1) time during picks.
 Leave must be scheduled in increments of at least one (1) duty day and not more than seven (7) duty days at a time, provided, however, that the Fire Chief may, in his reasonable discretion, permit leave to be taken in increments of greater than seven (7) duty days where there are extenuating circumstances.
-When an employee selects a day in his long Work Reduction cycle, the first day selected in that cycle is designated as his Work Reduction Day.
-When the number of slots available to be picked within a Work Reduction cycle is reduced to a point that only Work Reduction Days may be scheduled, preference for those slots is given to employees in order of seniority.
+When an employee selects a day in his long Work Reduction cycle, the first day selected in that cycle is designated as his Mandatory Work Reduction Day.
+When the number of slots available to be picked within a Work Reduction cycle is reduced to a point that only Mandatory Work Reduction Days may be scheduled, the round is finished then preference for those slots is given to employees in order of seniority.
 Non-bargaining unit members assigned to 24 hour shift will be assigned to each cycle but shall have the option to pass on their picks within each cycle.